 Next, you need essential oils.
 This is where you need to get creative and experiment with different smells.
-A few of the more popular essential oils include:
+A few of the more best essential oils include:

-Each essential oil has their own benefits, but you need to focus on making the right combination according to their scent as well as their properties.
+Each essential oil has its own benefits, but you need to focus on making the right combination according to their scent as well as their properties.